ABOUT THIS COURSE

 1.40 – 2.40pm

-- Using precise and logical technical language by learning key phrases and then deconstructing them
+- Using precise and logical technical language: learning and deconstructing key phrases and question types, including data response questions

-- Preparing to answer out-of-box questions in exams through the use of legacy practical exam materials
+- Preparing students to answer unfamiliar context questions in exams

 - Effective use of practical work in class